 Chapter 1: At Flushing High School, 1964 (ii)

 I fell helplessly in love with Rona the year before I went off to Columbia.
 Rona was a National Merit scholarship finalist who seemed love-filled and was quite popular.
-She seemed like she would make a great companion.
-But I found it impossible to transform our casual friendship into a love affair, although we were thrown together often around the high school for eight months.
-Another thing I liked about Rona was that she wasn’t into dressing up too much when she was outside the school building.
-She liked to go around in slacks and dungarees in the early 1960s.
+She was also a first clarinetist in the high school band; and she seemed like she would make a great companion.
+But I found it impossible to transform our casual acquaintanceship into a love affair, although we were thrown together occasionally around the high school for eight months.
+Another thing I liked about Rona was that she wasn’t into dressing up too much when she was outside the school building; and, instead of just wearing dresses and skirts, she also wore slacks in the early 1960s.

 I first noticed Rona in Spanish class.
 She was a year behind me in school.
 But the juniors who were honor students in Spanish were put in the same class as seniors like me who were taking their fourth year of Spanish.
 Rona spoke often in class and was one of the pets of the teacher.
 But when the teacher had his back turned during Spanish tests, she was willing to pass out the answers to multiple-choice questions to the students who sat in the back of the classroom.